 “On Bastøy prison island in Norway, the prisoners, some of whom are murderers and rapists, live in conditions that critics brand ‘cushy' and ‘luxurious'.
 Yet it has by far the lowest reoffending rate in Europe” – The Guardian

 “Some prisoners get schooling in a yellow Bavarian-style building near the center of the island.
 On a recent afternoon, three young men were learning to use computer programs to create 3-D models of cars.
 All expressed interest in doing this sort of work after their prison terms end” – CNN

 USA learning from Norway

-But it has to be said that the relaxed approach Norway's criminal justice system takes is doing something right.
-Few Norwegians ever end up in prison and the few that do usually don't make a return visit.
+Whatever your opinion on Norway's criminal justice system, it's hard to disagree that it's doing something right.
+Few Norwegians ever end up in prison.
+The few that do usually don't make a return visit.